omerwe/polyfun/README.md

 1    845273  rs117039017                      G                     A   5.7732e-06  5.9879e-01   383290
 1    846398  rs58781670                       G                     A   5.7732e-06  2.9464e+00   383290
 ```
-The snpvar column contains per-SNP heritabilities.
+The SNPVAR column contains per-SNP heritabilities.
 These can be used directly as prior causal probabilities in fine-mapping (see below).

 <br><br>
 # Using prior causal probabilities in fine-mapping